LHWOOD/ProfileGenerator-OOP/README.md

 ## Tests

-Test is done via Jest and is incorperated in the source code.
+Testing is done via Jest and is incorporated in the source code.

 ## License